reapp/new-site/source/_drafts/Crossing-the-Uncanny-Valley-of-Web-Apps.md

 get us to avoid the dreaded slowdowns you see when doing CPU-intensive work while trying to animate a user interface.

-### Apple needs to improve Safari and open iOS to 3rd party browsers
+### Apple & Safari

 It's hard to argue that Safari hasn't fallen behind dramatically in the browser arena as of late.
 Slow to adopt features have made it a pain for implementing new technology.

-There are some huge bugs in the current WebViews in Safari like JavaScript painting being delayed during scrolls that prevents proper touch event handling, and touch inputs being offset completely.
+There are some huge bugs in the current WebViews in Safari.
+JavaScript painting being delayed during scrolls that prevents proper touch event handling, touch inputs being offset during scrolls, lack of control over simple things like text selection.

 They've been accused of [holding back web standards](http://arstechnica.com/tech-policy/2011/12/is-apple-is-using-patents-to-hurt-open-standards/).
 Flebox can bring the rendering engine to it's knees, contentEditable, Shadow DOM,